cguedes/links/README.md

   * [Editor Config](http://editorconfig.org/), ([VS.NET plugin](https://github.com/editorconfig/editorconfig-visualstudio#readme)) - `Apr 2015` - _EditorConfig helps developers define and maintain consistent coding styles between different editors and IDEs.
 The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
 EditorConfig files are easily readable and they work nicely with version control systems._

+## Tools

+ * [ngork](https://ngrok.com/) - `Nov 2015` - _ngork is a tool that allows you to expose a web server running on your local machine to the internet.
+Just tell ngrok what port your web server is listening on._
+ * [GitUp](http://gitup.co/) - `Nov 2015` - _GitUp is an OSX application to help manage git repositories.
+Work quickly, safely, and without headaches.
+The Git interface you've been missing all your life has finally arrived._

 ## Versioning

 * [GitVersion](https://github.com/ParticularLabs/GitVersion) - `Apr 2015` - _Easy Semantic Versioning (http://semver.org) for projects using Git http://particularlabs.github.io/GitVersion/_